LinTrieu/go-code-standards-guidance/README.md

 ## Motivation

 The main objective of this document is to help developers follow the same set of common rules when writing Go code.
-It will specifically aim at standardising new Go services by introducing guidelines on application architecture and best practices in order to improve code quality and consistency.
+It will specifically aim at standardizing Go services by introducing guidelines on application architecture and best practices to improve code quality and consistency.

 This document will also help onboarding developers to understand how to contribute to Go repositories.